Intensive Sommelier Training: New York

 Since sommeliers must also have a strong understanding of beers and spirits, this in-depth unit begins with a review of the production methods, terms and styles of beer.
 You’ll then learn about the distillation process and discuss a variety of spirits, including whiskies, brandies and liqueurs.
 The unit concludes with a sparkling wine service exam.

-Learn to create a winning wine program, with special focus on menu conception, wine list pricing and variety, as well as creative marketing strategies.
+WINE PROGRAM MANAGEMENT Learn to create a winning wine program, with special focus on menu conception, wine list pricing and variety, as well as creative marketing strategies.
 You will also learn management principles, including beverage cost control, vendor relations, cellar management and beverage law.
-This unit concludes with a practical decanting wine service exam, and, finally, the on-site Certified Sommelier Examination.
+This unit concludes with a practical decanting wine service exam, and, the option to take the on-site Court of Master Sommeliers' Introductory and Certified Sommelier Examinations.